Montessori Mom

 Cleaning Materials

-Other Items Needed in The Classroom
+Other Items Needed in the Classroom

-According to your children’s ages and development–
+According to your children's ages and development, you will want to include:

 1. Sensorial apparatus for children under the age of six.